 Agnes placed the weapon aside and started dialling another number on the phone.

 A frightened Nicky said a quick prayer and ducked down as they stepped out.
 She ran and took cover behind a zinc outside toilet.
 It was freezing, drizzly and foggy too.

 Agnes’s guard held his pistol up and ran straight towards the action.

 Nicky, petrified to no end, watched men running inside Agnes’s main house.
 They were all armed.
 She couldn’t tell whether it was her own – Vincent’s men or Agnes’s.

 Gunshots rang rampantly from inside and outside the main house.
 Mayhem!

 Nicole froze like a statue, watching a gruesome scene – a woman had just been shot twice in the head.
 Nicky’s jaw dropped.
-She recognized the woman.
+She looked closer… She recognized the woman.

 Sindi was dead.
 Her cousin, Sindiswa, had just been killed.